SiderealMollusk/mu-v3/obsidian/Task Stack.md

 Starting to work on the emmitter ... which means type script

 made an mock emitter, good enough to prove a logger works

+made a template domain

+wrote the NATS cross domain client.

+--

+starting to install testing framework